Cardi B rejects plea deal in strip club assault

 The fight, which happened in August 2018, allegedly broke out because the "Bodak Yellow" singer suspected one of the bartenders was involved with her ex-husband, Offset, according to NBC New York.

-The musician and her entourage allegedly assaulted the two women by throwing a chairs, bottles and other objects, police said, according to the AP.
+The musician and her entourage allegedly assaulted the two women by throwing chairs, bottles and other objects, police said, according to the Associated Press.

 She surrendered to New York City Police in October and was arraigned on the charges in December.